A-mIn3/XMLSigner/README.md

     validation without certificate path verification.

-    A JAVA KeyStore is being used to store  trusted certificates.This KeyStore however does not support importing previously generayed keys .
+    A JAVA KeyStore is being used to store  trusted certificates.This KeyStore however does not support importing previously generated keys .
-    This is the purpose of the importKey source file which a good tool to help import your own keys .
+    This is the purpose of the importKey source file which is a good tool to help import your own keys .